mihaiburlaciuc/JavaBackendApp/README.md

 The application processes the given data using a hierarchical structure, implemented using the Composite Design Pattern.
 World -> Countries -> Districts -> Cities -> Places to visit

-Also, there are 3 maps for accessing the name of the location in O(1) time:
+Also, there are 3 maps for accessing the name of the location in O(1) time (we assume that all the names are unique):
  - a map for Districts
  - a map for Cities
  - a map for Places